anirudhsatish22/cs124/docs/design.md

 <img src='Screenshots/NewLabelCheck.png' text-align='center' width=50%/>

-Additionally, to deal with long tasks (singel task), we implemented a horizontal scrolling mechanism, rather than wrapping.
+Additionally, to deal with long tasks (single task), we implemented a horizontal scrolling mechanism, rather than wrapping.
 An example of the same is shown below.
 This screenshot is a frame while scrolling to the right to see the full item.

 <img src='Screenshots/HorizontalScrolling.png' text-align='center' width=50%/>

-### Vertical Scrolling
+### Vertical Scrolling:

 After thinking about edge cases/possible situations where our initial design might break, we thought about implementing a vertical scrolling mechanism to help deal with lists that have a lot of tasks.
 A picture of the same is attached below for illustration.